Lithium hydride

-Lithium hydride is an inorganic compound with the formula LiH.
+Lithium hydride (LiH) is an inorganic compound composed of lithium and hydrogen.
 This alkali metal hydride is a colorless solid, although commercial samples are grey.
 Characteristic of a salt-like (ionic) hydride, it has a high melting point, and it is not soluble but reactive with all protic organic solvents.
 It is soluble and nonreactive with certain molten salts such as lithium fluoride, lithium borohydride, and sodium hydride.
 With a molar mass of 7.95 g/mol, it is the lightest ionic compound.

 Physical properties

 LiH is diamagnetic and an ionic conductor with an electric conductivity gradually increasing from 2×10^-5 Ω^{−1}cm^{−1} at 443 °C to 0.18 Ω^{−1}cm^{−1} at 754 °C; there is no discontinuity in this increase through the melting point.
 The dielectric constant of LiH decreases from 13.0 (static, low frequencies) to 3.6 (visible-light frequencies).
 LiH is a soft material with a Mohs hardness of 3.5.
 Its compressive creep (per 100 hours) rapidly increases from < 1% at 350 °C to > 100% at 475 °C, meaning that LiH cannot provide mechanical support when heated.

 The thermal conductivity of LiH decreases with temperature and depends on morphology: the corresponding values are 0.125 W/(cm·K) for crystals and 0.0695 W/(cm·K) for compacts at 50 °C, and 0.036 W/(cm·K) for crystals and 0.0432 W/(cm·K) for compacts at 500 °C. The linear thermal expansion coefficient is 4.2×10^-5/°C at room temperature.